nicksmith100/mp3-fotl/README.md

 ### Purpose

-A promotional website for a musical festival, which allows festival organisers to provide and update information about the festival with ease, while providing access that information to prospective festival goers.
+A promotional website for a musical festival, which allows festival organisers to provide and update information about the festival with ease, while providing access to that information for prospective festival goers.

 ### Client Goals